merriaux/p_vehicle_detection_and_tracking/project/readme.md

 - **features.py** :
 From *loadData*, compute features for each sample, the whole feature is normalize.
 The dataset is randomized and splited in train and test set.
-Store the features result in pickle file.
+Dump the features result in pickle file.
-Also store the normalizer in a pickle file.
+Also dump the scaler (sklearn.preprocessing.StandardScaler) in a pickle file.

 - **classif.py** :
 From *features*, implement SVC to classify features.